skeema/skeema/doc/config.md

 ### Options with variable interpolation

 Some string-type options, such as [alter-wrapper](options.md#alter-wrapper), are always interpreted as external commands to execute.
-A few other string-type options, such as [host](options.md#host), are optionally interpreted as external commands if the value is wrapped in backticks.
+A few other string-type options, such as [schema](options.md#schema), are optionally interpreted as external commands only if the entire option value is wrapped in backticks.

 In either case, the external command-line supports interpolation of variable placeholders, which appear in all-caps and are wrapped in braces like `{VARNAME}`.
 For example, this line may appear in a .skeema file to configure use of pt-online-schema-change: